Book History and Digital Humanities

 - The initial application fee is $60.
 Each subsequent application is $50.

-- Students who plan to pursue only the Charitable and Financial Planning Certificate and do not plan to earn a master's degree do not need to submit Graduate Records Exam (GRE) scores to the University.
+- Students who plan to pursue only the Book History and Digital Humanities Certificate and do not plan to earn a master's degree do not need to submit Graduate Records Exam (GRE) scores to the University.

 - Applicants must have official transcripts from all colleges and universities previously attended sent to Texas Tech University Graduate School.